TapwaveZodiac/novelaiUKB/docs/Generation-Settings.md

 This means that if the top token has a moderate likelihood of appearing, the pool of possibilities will be large.
 On the other hand, if the top token has a very high likelihood of appearing, then the pool will be 1-3 tokens at most.
 This ensures that structure remains solid, and focuses creative output in areas where it is actually wanted.

+### Min-P Sampling

+Comparable to Top-A, this also considers the **probability** of the **most likely token**.
+However, instead of setting an upper limit, it sets a *floor* value, under which it removes tokens.
+It does so by simply taking the probability, and multiplying it by the Min-P value.

+For example, if you set Top-P to 0.1, then any token that has a probability that is *less than 10% as likely as the top token* will be removed.
+0.01 will check for tokens that are *1% as likely as the top token*, and so on.

 ### Top-G Sampling

 **This setting is deprecated since Kayra V1.1 and this entry is kept for historical purposes.**